Tricking the brain

 - We must check the red.
 If the reverse is even, the card breaks the rule.

 It is common to misunderstand the logic behind this, and it is remarkably usual for people to turn over the 3 in order to check that it has a red back.
-Don't feel bad that you got tricked by this!
-Well done for not falling into the trap!

 For part 2, the logic is identical.
 However this time, there is a social understanding interwoven into the example.